City of Augusta | Augusta, GA

 to open a 36-mile corridor along the river that would reconnect the City of Augusta with the Savannah River.
 The plan identified new areas of connectivity to the river, highlighted opportunities for enhanced recreation, both in and adjacent to the river, and provided connections to existing businesses downtown.
 In addition, we provided economic analysis for the effects of the River Vision Plan and its benefits of improving the quality of life for the residents and visitors through new ways of recreation, socializing and entertainment.

-UNIQUE PROJECT FEATURE: By law USACE was required to remove the existing lock and dam.
-Their proposed solution required the destruction of the adjacent New Savannah Bluff Lock and Dam Park.
+UNIQUE PROJECT FEATURE: The USACE proposed solution required the destruction of the adjacent New Savannah Bluff Lock and Dam Park.
 USACE argued that their models demonstrated that the park had to be removed to provide flood control in order to maintain the existing pool elevation established by the dam.
 The park has historical significance and is a vital recreational asset for Augusta residents and a future hub for two greenways.
 Merrick provided a comprehensive response to the USACE proposal that included alternative solutions to removing the lock and dam, a rebuttal of their water elevation model and a River Vision Plan that established a regional recreation corridor that culminated at the park.
 The River Vision Plan demonstrated a regional impact, complete with economic analysis, if USACE removed the park.
-This also allowed the City of Augusta to set a precedent for future interaction with USACE on future dam projects that would follow.